-Develop A Clear Vision
+Develop A Clear Vision & Plan For Your Future

-This is something that only the leader can do.
-Only the leader can think about the future and plan for the future each day.
+Only a leader can think about the future and plan for the future each day.

-Leaders have the ability to communicate this vision in such a way that others “buy in" and eventually see the vision as belonging to them.
+Leaders have the ability to communicate this vision in such a way that others “buy in.”
+Eventually, others see this vision as belonging to them.

-Motivate People to Give of Their Best
+Motivate People to Give Their Best

 It is the vision of the future possibilities, of what can be, that arouses emotion and motivates people to give their best.

 Money is Important